Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Introduction

-\hbox{\qquad $Ren\acute{e}$ Descartes} \\ \\ Chiral de Rham complex of Beilinson and Drinfeld \cite{BD} is an attempt to extend conformal field theory (CFT) to the case of target manifolds which do not necessarily obey the condition of the vanishing first Chern class of tangent bundle $c_1=0$.
-We usually exclude such a situation from our consideration since non-linear sigma model on such a target manifold contains a logarithmic divergence and hence a non-vanishing beta function.
+The chiral algebra of Beilinson and Drinfeld \cite{B}\cite{BF}\cite{Gaitsgory} \footnote{Some authors call it a ``pull-back functor".}from world-sheet viewpoints as well as chiral de Rham complex (factorization algebra) of Malikov, Schechtman, and Vaintrob \cite{MSV} from the target space viewpoints, are attempts to extend rational conformal field theory\cite{MS} (CFT of topological sigma model) to the case of target manifolds which do not necessarily obey the condition of the vanishing first Chern class of tangent bundle $c_1=0$.
+We usually exclude such a situation from our consideration since a non-linear sigma model on such a target manifold contains a non-vanishing beta function.
 Scale invariance will be lost in such a situation and one can not apply the method of CFT.

-One way of realizing the idea of Beilinson and Drinfeld is to use the patchwise construction by Malikov-Schectman-Vaintrob where one considers CFT defined on each coordinate patch and then considers the consistency of the theory under coordinate transformation among different patches.
-In the case when the manifold is covered by, say, 4 patches $U_0,U_1,U_2,U_3$, one first considers successive transformations $U_i\rightarrow U_{i+1}$.
+One rephrasing of the idea of Beilinson and Drinfeld is to use the patchwise construction by Malikov-Schectman-Vaintrob\cite{MSV} where one considers CFT defined on each coordinate patch and then considers the consistency of the theory under coordinate transformations among different patches.
+There is another \underline{coordinate-free definition} of chiral de Rham complex by Kapranov-Vasserot(see \cite{KV}\cite{KV4}) elaborating the motivic integration over formal loop / arc spaces for the family of maps from Riemann surfaces to a complex algebraic manifold, but I do not utilize this definition in this paper because its non-linear chiral algebra (factorization algebra) demands too much of ``abstract nonsense" category theory and it is not capable of comparing it to a geometric realization of its original definition due to Kapranov and Vasserot to the higher Chern character theory without assuming any unreliable groundless axioms of stochastics.

+In the case when the manifold is covered by, say, $4$ patches $U_0, U_1, U_2$,\\ $U_3$, one first considers successive transformations $U_i\rightarrow U_{i+1}$.
 In the end one finds that under the total coordinate change $U_0\rightarrow U_1 \rightarrow U_2\rightarrow U_3\rightarrow U_0$ the fields do not quite come back to their original values but there appears an additional term.
-Namely, there exists an obstruction or anomaly for a consistent CFT in such a system.
-It has been suggested that the obstruction is related to the first Potryagin class of the manifold [Gorbounov-Malikov-Schechtman, Witten, Nekrasov, et.al.].
+Namely, there exists an obstruction or anomaly for a consistent CFT in such a system described by a sheaf (or more abstractly by gerbe) cohomology\cite{KS}.
+It has been suggested, or even proved in cases of \underline{``differentiable varieties"} in the broad sense of K\"ahler manifolds (not assuming the existence of generalized complex structures) as the target spaces, that the obstruction is related to the first Pontryagin class (or rather, the second Chern character of non-negative grading of creation operators) of the dg-manifold by Fontaine-Kapranov\cite{FK}, Gorbounov-Malikov-Schechtman\cite{GMS},\\ Kapranov-Vasserot\cite{KV2}, Nekrasov\cite{N}, and Witten\cite{Witten}.